Kullback-Leibler aggregation and misspecified generalized linear models: Kullback--Leibler aggregation

-where $\Lambda$ is a given subset of $\R^M$ and $f$ is unknown.
-Previous papers on aggregation in the regression problem have focused on three choices for the set $\Lambda$ corresponding to the three different problems of aggregation originally introduced by~\citet{Nem00}: $\Lambda$ is the whole space $\R^M$ (linear aggregation), $\Lambda$ is the flat simplex of $\R^M$ (convex aggregation) and $\Lambda$ is the finite set formed by the $M$ vectors in the canonical basis of $\R^M$ (model selection aggregation) \citep[see][and subsection~\ref{sub:GAP} below]{BunTsyWeg07c, Nem00, JudNem00, Tsy03, Yan04}.
-In practice, the regression function $f$ is unknown and it is impossible to perfectly solve~\eqref{EQ:agg_optsto}.
+The optimal rate of convex aggregation in the Gaussian case is $(M/n)\wedge\sqrt{\log(1+M/\sqrt{n})/n}$. \end{longlist} In practice, the regression function $f$ is unknown and it is impossible to perfectly solve~(\ref{EQaggoptsto}).
 Our goal is therefore to recover an approximate solution of this problem in the following sense.
-We wish to construct an estimator $\hat \lambda_n$ such that
+We wish to construct an estimator~$\hat\lambda_n$ such that

 is as small as possible.
-An inequality that provides an upper bound on the (random) quantity in \eqref{EQ:termag} in a certain probabilistic sense is called \emph{oracle inequality}.
+An inequality that provides an upper bound on the (random) quantity in~(\ref{EQtermag}) in a certain probabilistic sense is called \textit{oracle inequality}.